 Overview

-The Milk Market sits in the heart of Limerick’s Irishtown, framed by Carr Street, Cornmarket Row, Mungret Street and Ellen Street.
-Under a striking all‑weather canopy – the largest single‑column structure of its kind in Ireland – the market transforms each weekend into a sensory feast of colour, scent and sound.
-Visitors can wander among stalls selling everything from organic fruit and free‑range meat to hand‑crafted jewellery, vintage clothing and live‑music performances.
-Whether you arrive for a quick coffee, a leisurely brunch or a deep dive into Limerick’s culinary heritage, the market feels like a living museum of the city’s past and present.
+The Milk Market anchors Limerick’s Irishtown district, bounded by Carr Street, Cornmarket Row, Mungret Street and Ellen Street.
+Beneath a striking all-weather canopy – the largest single-column structure of its kind in Ireland – the site transforms every weekend into a bustling hub of colour, scent and sound.
+The canopy provides shelter from the elements while maintaining an open, airy atmosphere that encourages browsing.
+Visitors wander among stalls offering organic fruit, free-range meat, hand-crafted jewellery, vintage clothing and live music.
+It serves as both a grocery stop for locals and a cultural destination for visitors seeking a taste of Limerick’s food heritage.

 History

-The Milk Market’s story begins in the early‑19th century, when Limerick’s scattered market sites proved inefficient for traders and shoppers alike.
-In 1852 the Limerick Market Trustees were created by an Act of Parliament to consolidate the city’s markets.
-The new, purpose‑built quadrangle – originally erected in 1792 as an extension to the old city walls – became the home of the Milk Market, alongside the Butter, Pig and Hay markets.
-After a period of decline and even a stint as a sports ground (the former Markets Fields stadium), the market was revitalised in the mid‑20th century.
-Today, it proudly celebrates more than 170 years of continuous operation, making it Ireland’s oldest weekly market.
+The market’s origins trace back to the early 19th century, when Limerick’s scattered trading sites proved inefficient for both traders and shoppers.
+An Act of Parliament in 1852 established the Limerick Market Trustees to consolidate the city’s markets into a single, manageable location.
+The purpose-built quadrangle, originally erected in 1792 as an extension to the old city walls, became the permanent home of the Milk Market alongside the Butter, Pig and Hay markets.
+After a period of decline that saw the site used as a sports ground and the former Markets Fields stadium, the market was revitalised in the mid-20th century.
+It now celebrates over 170 years of operation, standing as Ireland’s oldest weekly market and a testament to the city’s enduring trading culture.

 What to See & Do